gecrooks/modern-python-template/README.md

     (GPT) $ touch example_python_project/__init__.py
 ```

 Python standards for packaging and distribution seems to be in flux (again...).
-So following what I think the current standard is we need 3 files, `setup.py`, `pyproject.toml`, and `setup.cfg`.
+So, following what I think the current standard is, we need 3 files, `setup.py`, `pyproject.toml`, and `setup.cfg`.

 The modern `setup.py` is just a husk: